 GMT +4 hours

-Best time to visit
+Best time to visit Dubai

-The United Arab Emirates are warm all year round, but the best time to visit is from November to March when the average maximun temperature is 25°C. May to September are the hottest months, when temperatures often exceed 40°C.
+The United Arab Emirates are warm all year round, but the best time to visit is from November to March when the average maximum temperature is 25°C. May to September are the hottest months, when temperatures often exceed 40°C.

 Renowned for wealth and splendour, Dubai offers an endless list of activities to occupy you on your stay in this beautiful city.
 Famous structures such as the tallest building in the world; the Burj Khalifa, the world-class Burj al Arab hotel and the man-made Palm Jumeirah Island, have become the epitome of Dubai’s extravagant culture.

-The oldest part of the city is centred around the Dubai Creek, with souks vending an array of spices and textiles, mosques and an authentic regional architecture in the Deira and Bur Dubai districts.
+The oldest part of the city is centred around the Dubai Creek, with souks offering an array of spices and textiles, mosques and an authentic regional architecture in the Deira and Bur Dubai districts.
 Here, you can make your way from one side of the creek to another on a quaint water taxi, also known as an abra.

 Spend some time away from the beach, and head to the huge shopping malls dotted around the city.
 As the creators of The Shopping Festival, it is no surprise that the nation’s favourite pastime is shopping, with the vast malls remain devoid of visitors by day, but springing into life later in the evening.
 The Dubai Mall and Mall of the Emirates are the two biggest with ice rinks, cinemas, western high-street and designer brands, vast gold souks and giant fish tanks.